The First Years of Redesmere Sailing Club

 In addition to the more normal sailing and social activities, the Club also played host to other events such as Concrete Canoe Championships and the filming of scenes for at least one movie!

 Through the 1980s the Club also saw a steady increase in singlehanded sailing as societal changes led to a gradual move away from two handed boats and general family sailing.
-To combat the consequent decrease in Club membership, in the mid-1990's the Club began a process of actively refocusing on widening its appeal to families and sailors of all abilities - an ongoing process which is still continuing well into the 2000's.
+To combat the consequent decrease in Club membership, in the mid-1990's the Club began a process of actively refocusing on widening its appeal to families and sailors of all abilities - an ongoing process which is still continuing today.

-- -Active youth fleet competing regionally and nationally
+- An active youth fleet competing regionally and nationally

 The encouragement and support of Juniors (and their families) was a priority and the strength of the Junior fleet in the early 2000's was exceptional, leading to many Redesmere sailors progressing to Regional, National and International training and competition and to a record entry of over 80 boats in one junior/youth Open event at Redesmere.
-It was during this time that a young Ben Ainslie (soon be multi-Olympic champion and a future driver behind Britain's America's Cup campaigns) took his first sailing steps at Redesmere, and that Elliot Hanson became the first youth sailor to simultaneously hold the Topper World, National and Inland Championship titles.
+It was during this time that a young Ben Ainslie (soon to be a multi-Olympic champion and then a driving force behind Britain's America's Cup campaigns) took his first sailing steps at Redesmere, and that Elliot Hanson became the first youth sailor to simultaneously hold the Topper World, National and Inland Championship titles.

 With concerns growing from 2000 onwards about silting of the lake and the generally increasing tree cover around the lake, the Club began to consider relocation to another water.
 This potential for an imminent move to better water inhibited further development of the Redesmere site pending a firm decision, but after several years of uncertainty, in 2014, the Club concluded that it should stay at Redesmere and would invest in significant improvements to both the lake and ashore.

-Major work was undertaken to desilt part of the lake and to extend the Club precinct, coupled with enhancements to the clubhouse and its immediate surroundings and access.
+Major work was undertaken to desilt part of the lake and to extend the Club foreshore facilities, coupled with enhancements to the Clubhouse and its immediate surroundings and access.
 Berthing, launching and carparking were all improved and a programme of tree thinning agreed with the landlord and started.
 Further work is planned as part of a rolling strategic plan for the Club.

 In 2016, Redesmere was named as 'Club of the Year' by the RYA.
 In choosing the Redesmere, the RYA highlighted Club's vibrant membership, broad range of sailing and development opportunities, track-record of improving both sailing participation and the Club's commitment to its ongoing development programme.